 reference, factual information, or information concerning SC State

-and instead require a visit to the library.
-You will be notified if your
+e-mail and instead require a visit to the library.
+Users will be

 question cannot be answered through the online service.

-copying machines for copying print materials are located on the 1st floor in
+copying machine for copying print materials located on the 1st floor in

 the photocopying room.
 The cost is $.15 a page.